 Feedback from the May 2009 test election and other community feedback led to an improved ballot design.

-- Conducted a test election in May 2009 to:
+Conducted a ranked choice voting test election

 - Develop the first-draft ballot design.

 - Work with different draft versions of materials for election workers in polling places.